meizabel/documentation/biz-model/process-manager-states.md

 # Process Manager State

-A **Process Manager** is defined as [Java class](../java/process-manager.md).
+A [Process Manager](../java/process-manager.md) is defined as a Java class.
 It serves as a centralized processing unit that maintains the state sequence and defines the next processing step based on intermediate results.

-A **Process Manager State** is a data structure and is defined as a protobuf message.
+A **Process Manager State** reflects a state of a business process.
+It is a data structure which is defined as a protobuf message.
 The process manager state is *typed*.

 The Process Manager State consists of the: [Identifier](./identifiers.md), constants describing its states and additional info it may need for processing steps, like Aggregate IDs etc.